amamparo/aaronmamparo.com/blog/2024-02-03_advent-of-go.md

 I'm a huge fan of Python.
 I make heavy use of its `typing` module to leave type hints in my code.
 Unfortunately, though, Python type hints are just that: hints.
 They're not enforced anywhere except passively by the IDE.
-I predict that I'll enjoy Go's static-typing.
+I predict that I'll enjoy Go's static typing.

 I've also heard that Go is much more performant than Python, especially when it comes to concurrent tasks, so I'm looking forward to reaping those benefits as well.